NOOXY-research/NoService/readme.md

 ### Seperating backend applications from physical differences
 NoService provide a API layer that handle backend designer for connection, database and authenticity.
 Thus you other designer's project can basically deploy on any NoService framework.
-NoService provide a API layer that handle backend designer for connection, database and authenticity.
-Thus yours and other designer's project can basically deploy on any NoService framework.

 ### Resource network(distributable) (not yet)
 Still working on it.
 With resource network you are supposed to put any kind of resource such as "database", "gpu" etc anywhere(hosts) that deploy noservice framework.